Email autopsy image

 It depends on who your target audience is.
 If you’re selling lab equipment or chemicals to scientists, you’ll need to use specific terminology to get your point across.

-If you’re selling it to office managers, you may need to simplify things a little.
+If you’re selling it to office managers that might not have a scientific background, you may need to simplify things a little.

 You tell people absolutely nothing